 Last year, as part of the Educational Models Workforce Mapping project, ATS conducted a first-of-its-kind study on alums from ATS schools.
-We surveyed 940 alums from 42 representative schools and two graduating classes (2015 and 2011), asking questions about their current job, what competencies they rely on, the degrees and credentials their employers required of them, and their coworkers.
+It surveyed 940 alums from 42 representative schools and two graduating classes (2015 and 2011), asking questions about their current jobs, what competencies they relied on, the degrees and credentials their employers required of them, and their coworkers.1

 This group of alums earned at least one degree from an ATS school: MDiv, MA-professional, MA-academic, or some kind of doctorate, representing well the proportions of degrees earned in ATS institutions.

-Earlier this year, Jo Ann Deasy reported on "Where are Graduates Serving?"
+The first in this series on the workforce study-"Where are Graduates Serving?"-appeared in April.
 This month, we look at the competencies needed for the jobs that alums currently hold.
-Survey participants were asked the question: "In your current role, what skills/knowledge/dispositions do you rely on most heavily to do your work?"
-2 It was an open-ended question, and respondents had opportunity to submit up to 10 possible answers.
-3 After coding what alums submitted and engaging in multiple conversations with ATS staff and research consultants, 46 competencies were identified.
-The following reports selected findings, by school type and by job.
+Survey participants were asked for up to ten responses to the question: "In your current role, what skills/knowledge/dispositions do you rely on most heavily to do your work?"
+Coding and analysis revealed 46 competencies, which varied by school type and by job.

-What competencies do alums most heavily rely on?
+On what competencies do alums most heavily rely?